-The Keller Law Offices just won a jury trial in Ramsey County Minnesota.
+The Keller Criminal Defense Attorneys just won a jury trial in Ramsey County Minnesota.
 Our client was charged with a misdemeanor domestic assault.
 His girlfriend at the time accused him of punching her and pulling her fingers backward.
 She also accused him of breaking her Ipad.
 He had four charges against him at the time of trial:

 (1) criminal damage to property